marklogic-community/grove-core-api/README.md

 `filters` specify the search query.

-In the MUIR search API, "filters" refer to values applied, typically by a user through the UI, against "constraints", which are filter capabilities known to the middle-tier.
+In the Grove search API, "filters" refer to values applied, typically by a user through the UI, against "constraints", which are filter capabilities known to the middle-tier.

-In MUIR, "filter" and "constraint" are broad terms which do not specify how a particular constraint operates.
+In Grove, "filter" and "constraint" are broad terms which do not specify how a particular constraint operates.
 They could be backed by a MarkLogic Search API constraint, a MarkLogic REST extension using cts queries, or even some Elasticsearch implementation.

 In this spec, we aim to strike a balance between expressive power and convenience for UI developers.
 Most filter interfaces will be fairly simple, such as a search bar or selectable list of facets.
 Authors of such components should not be burdened with complicated filter structures.
-Advanced search interfaces, however, are possible within the MUIR search spec as recursive combinations of simpler filters.
+Advanced search interfaces, however, are possible within the Grove search spec as recursive combinations of simpler filters.

 The basic filter types described by this spec include: